Mister-JP/Mister-JP/README.md

-- 👋 Hi, I’m @Mister-JP
+- 👋 Hi, I’m Jignasu
-- 👀 I’m interested in Computer Vision
+- 👀 I’m interested in Full-stack development and Machine learning.
-- 🌱 I’m currently learning ML and AI.
+- 🌱 I’m currently learning Angular, GCP, Azure, PyTorch and Unity.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on front-end for machine learning application.
 - 📫 How to reach me 1jignasu@gmail.com

 <!---